rpm-software-management/rpm-web/user_doc/more_dependencies.md

 Customizing automatic dependency generation is covered in [dependency generator documentation]().

 ## Interpreters and Shells
 Modules for interpreted languages like perl and tcl impose additional dependency requirements on packages.
 A script written for an interpreter often requires language specific modules to be installed in order to execute correctly.
-In order to automatically detect language specific modules, each interpreter may have its own [Docs/DependencyGenerator generators]().
+In order to automatically detect language specific modules, each interpreter may have its own [generators](dependency_generators.html).
 To prevent module name collisions between interpreters, module names are enclosed within parentheses and a conventional interpreter specific identifier is prepended:

 ```
   Provides: perl(MIME-Base64), perl(Mail-Header)-1-09